One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Cagliari

 Have you ever heard of Cagliari, the capital of Sardinia?
 I bet you haven’t.
-It hardly ever makes the list of best places to visit in Italy.
-But I promise you it is worth the flight – and I am not just saying this because it’s my hometown.
+It hardly ever makes the list of the best places to visit in Italy.
+But I promise you it is worth the flight—and I am not just saying this because it’s my hometown.

-Perched on the hills and overlooking the Mediterranean Sea, Cagliari abounds in history but at the same time will offer the best nature experiences.
+Perched on the hills and overlooking the Mediterranean Sea, Cagliari abounds in history but also offers the best nature experiences.

-From Poetto, you can also access Molentargius Nature Reserve which is a haven for pink flamingoes.
-And if you fancy a hike, head to Calamosca Beach and hit the trail to Sella del Diavolo.
+From Poetto, you can also access Molentargius Nature Reserve, a haven for pink flamingoes.
+If you fancy a hike, head to Calamosca Beach and hit the trail to Sella del Diavolo.

 HOW LONG TO STAY: Cagliari deserves at least 2 full days, more if you want to use it as a base to explore southern Sardinia.